 Following the local construction traditions of the region, the walls of Casa Ter are composed of KM0 materials, using a mix of concrete and stones from the local river Ter with ceramics, a material with a long cultural tradition in the neighbouring La Bisbal, where the material makes for one of the main economic activities.

 A Walk Through Casa Ter

 The house lends its shape from looking for the different views of the site, with each volume running out towards one; The sea, the hills and the fields.

 The entrance path of Casa Ter takes you to an enclosed patio generated by two volumes in “L” (positioned on the flat side of the plot).
 One volume functions as a public area, while the other, is private, in the form of a series of bed- and bathrooms.

 The second volume connects the kitchen to the public area, creating a meeting point in-between the two volumes.
 This meeting point is designed as a traditional porch, part indoor, part outdoor, as the space comes with big, glass sliding doors that can be closed or opened depending on the weather (much needed shade in summer, closed off in winter).

-On the other side of the intersection, higher up on the mountain, we find the private area of the house: a kitchen and a sequence of three bedrooms.
-On the second floor, we find the master bedroom, which comes with an enormous Catalan vault whose geometry corresponds to the extrusion of the curve that is limited by the maximum height allowed, the centerline of the walls, and the facade of the house.
-All the while being the user’s most intimate space, only does this room, gives glimpses of the complete surrounding landscapes.
+On the second floor, we find the master bedroom, which comes with an enormous Catalan vault whose geometry corresponds to the extrusion of the curve that is limited by the maximum height allowed, the centreline of the walls, and the facade of the house.
+With the bedroom being the most intimate space, only does this room, gives glimpses of the complete surrounding landscapes.